cdapio/cdap/cdap-docs/user-guide/source/tutorials/nytimes-xml.rst

 - `body_rss_channel_item_category`
 - `body_rss_channel_item_pubDate`

-Selecting the drop-down caret from one of these colums, choose the `Keep Selected Columns` option.
+Selecting the drop-down caret from one of these columns, choose the `Keep Selected Columns` option.

 Rename the columns above (in the same order) to: